shawkitajima/MERN-Bad-Spotify-Imitator/README.md

 # React Token Based Web Auth Starter Code

-Welcome to the README for some easy starter code to get your React app going with user authentication with JWT.
+Welcome to the README for some easy starter code to get your MERN app going with user authentication with JWT.

 ## Instructions